 These parks, recreation facilities and amenities remain closed until further notice:

-- Rental buildings (except park pavilion rentals, which open June 1)
+- Rental buildings (except park pavilion rentals, which opened June 1)

 - Georgia Farrow Recreation Center: The facility is undergoing construction upgrades and remains closed.
 Work is scheduled to be completed by the end of October, weather permitting.

 - West Park, including the playground, outdoor restroom and outdoor basketball court remain closed due to construction at Georgia Farrow Recreation Center.

 All city aquatic facilities will remain closed until further notice.